Key events in Egypt since the 2011 uprising

 CAIRO (AP) — Here are some key events from more than three years of turmoil and transition in Egypt:

 — Feb.
-11, 2011: Mubarak steps down after 18 days of nationwide protests against his nearly 30-year reign.
-The military takes over, dissolving parliament and suspending the constitution after the Jan.
-25 uprising, which left hundreds of protesters dead in clashes with security forces.
+11, 2011: Autocrat Hosni Mubarak steps down after 18 days of nationwide protests against his nearly 30-year rule.
+The military takes over, dissolving parliament and suspending the constitution after the uprising leaves hundreds of protesters dead in clashes with security forces.

-— June 18, 2012: The Muslim Brotherhood’s candidate Mohammed Morsi defeats Ahmed Shafiq, Mubarak’s last prime minister, with 51.7 percent of the vote in a runoff presidential election, taking office on June 30 as Egypt’s first freely elected leader.
+— June 18, 2012: The Muslim Brotherhood’s candidate Mohammed Morsi defeats Ahmed Shafiq, Mubarak’s last prime minister, with 51.7 percent of the vote in a runoff, taking office on June 30 as Egypt’s first freely elected president.

 — Aug.
 12, 2012: Morsi removes the defense minister and military chief, Field Marshal Hussein Tantawi, and replaces him with Lt.
 Gen. Abdel-Fattah el-Sissi.

 — Nov.
-22, 2012: Morsi unilaterally decrees greater powers for himself, giving his decisions immunity from judicial review and barring the courts from dissolving an assembly charged with drafting a new constitution.
+22, 2012: Morsi unilaterally decrees greater powers for himself, giving his decisions immunity from judicial review and barring the courts from dissolving a panel charged with drafting a new constitution.
 The move sparks days of protests.

-— Mar.
-12, 2013: Egypt rejects an offer of a $750 million rescue loan from the IMF.
+— March 12, 2013: Egypt rejects an offer of a $750 million rescue loan from the International Monetary Fund.
 In the coming months, fuel and electricity shortages stoke discontent, while a campaign called Tamarod, or “Rebel,” gathers signatures calling for Morsi’s removal and early presidential elections.

 — July 8, 2013: Egyptian soldiers fire on Morsi supporters protesting outside a military facility in Cairo, killing over 50.
 Each side blames the other for the violence.
 Mansour sets a timeline for amending the constitution and electing a new president and parliament by mid-February.
 The Brotherhood boycotts the process.